 How do we compare?

 Data on the cost of living can be broken down into three major categories: Goods, Rents, and Other Services.
-In 2014, the overall cost of living for the Tucson MSA was 2.9% below the U.S. The cost of Goods in Tucson was 3.2% below the U.S. in 2014.
-The Goods category reflects typical consumer expenditures on tangible items such as: groceries, clothing, and vehicles.
-Tucson did much better compared to the U.S in the Rents category at 9.0% below the national average.
+In 2019, the overall cost of living for the Tucson MSA was 6.9% below the U.S., while the cost of Goods in Tucson was 7.0% below the U.S. The Goods category reflects typical consumer expenditures on tangible items such as groceries, clothing, and vehicles.
+Tucson did much better compared to the U.S in the Rents category at 14.5% below the national average.
 The Rents category includes housing costs for both owners and renters.
-The cost of living measure for Other Services in Tucson was slightly above the U.S. Other Services include items such as legal, health, and recreational services.
+The cost of living measure for Other Services in Tucson at -0.8% was slightly lower than the U.S. average.
+Other Services include items such as legal, health, and recreational services.

 What are the key trends?

 The Implicit Regional Price Deflator measures the rate of inflation over time.
-The Tucson MSA posted a modest increase in inflation between 2009 and 2011 with rates of 0.7 %, 1.5%, and 2.6%, respectively.
+The Tucson MSA posted a modest increase in inflation between 2009 and 2011 with rates of 0.7 %, 1.5%, and 2.8%, respectively.
 During 2012, the inflation rate in Tucson dipped back below 2.0%.
-Between 2009 and 2014 the inflation rate in Tucson averaged 1.5% per year, just less than double the average rate of inflation for the state of Arizona.
-Arizona’s average inflation rate between 2009 and 2014 was less than 1.0% per year but wide fluctuations occurred during that time period.
+Between 2009 and 2019 the inflation rate in Tucson averaged 1.0% per year, the same average rate of inflation for the state of Arizona.
+Arizona’s average inflation rate between 2009 and 2013 was less than 1.0% per year but wide fluctuations occurred during that time period.
 The average price level for Arizona fell by 0.6% in 2009.
-Inflation accelerated in 2011 and 2012 before slowing in 2013, only to rise again in 2014 to the 2012 level.
 Arizona experienced a decline in the price level in 2009 due to a sharp decrease in housing costs which fell by nearly 2.5%.
-Tucson did not experience the same steep decline in housing costs during this period, as costs fell by only 0.9%.

 How is it measured?

 The Bureau of Economic Analysis (BEA) calculates Regional Price Parities (RPPs) using data gathered for use in the Consumer Price Index.
 Major categories include housing, food, transportation, and education.
 Rent data and owner equivalent costs collected from the Census Bureau’s American Community Survey are also used in the construction of the RPPs.
 The expenditure weights for each category are constructed using data from the BLS Consumer Expenditure Survey and BEA Personal Consumption Expenditures.
 The RPPs are indexes that allow the comparison of prices across regions.
 RPPs are expressed as a percentage of the overall national price level for a given year, which is equal to 100.
-The Implicit Regional Price Deflator uses the same data, but adjusted to track price changes over time within a region.
+All expenditure classes (goods, rents, and other services) are compared to the U.S. total for all items.
+The Implicit Regional Price Deflator uses the same data but adjusted to track price changes over time within a region.